Pete Sampras: Sampras vs. Agassi

 The next time Sampras and Agassi met in a Grand Slam final was at Wimbledon in 1999, where Sampras won in straight sets.
-For both, it was considered a career rejuvenation, as Sampras had suffered a string of disappointments in the last year while Agassi was regaining his status as a top-ranked player after winning the French Open.
-Sampras forfeited the No. 1 ranking to Agassi when injury forced Sampras to withdraw from that year's US Open, which Agassi went on to win.
 They faced each other twice in the season-ending ATP Tour World Championships, with Sampras losing the round-robin match, but winning the final.

-They played each other only once in 2000.
+They played each other once in 2000.
 The top-ranked Agassi defeated No. 3 Sampras in the semifinals of the Australian Open in five sets.

-In arguably their most memorable match, Sampras defeated Agassi in the 2001 US Open quarterfinals 6–7, 7–6, 7–6, 7–6.
-There were no breaks of serve during the entire match.
-Reruns of the match are frequently featured on television, especially during US Open rain delays.
+Sampras defeated Agassi in the 2001 US Open quarterfinals in four tie break sets.
+There were no breaks of serve during the match.

 The final of the 2002 US Open was their first meeting in a US Open final since 1995.
-The match was also notable because they had defeated several up-and-coming players en route to the final.
-Sampras had defeated No. 3 Tommy Haas in the fourth round and future No. 1 Andy Roddick in the quarterfinals, while Agassi had defeated No. 1 and defending champion Lleyton Hewitt in the semifinals.
-Sampras defeated Agassi in four sets.
+Sampras won in four sets.
 This was the final ATP tour singles match of Sampras's career.

-In August 2010, Sampras played an exhibition game with Agassi at the indoor arena Coliseo Cubierto El Campin in Bogotá, Colombia.
+In 2009, in Macau Agassi and Sampras met for the first time on court since the 2002 US Open final.
+Sampras won the exhibition in three sets.
+In August 2010, Sampras played an exhibition with Agassi at the indoor arena Coliseo Cubierto El Campin in Bogotá, Colombia.